AlexZades/Horizon-Lab/README.md

    ```
 2. **That's it!** The dashboard will be available at `http://localhost:3000`.

-*Note: The Docker setup automatically saves your settings and servers to a `data` folder so you won't lose anything if the container restarts.*

-## ⚙️ Configuration (Optional)
+## Configuration (Enviroment Variables)

-If you want to customize a few things under the hood, you can create a `.env` file in the root folder and add these options:
+If you want to customize a few things you can create a `.env` file in the root folder and add these options:

 ```env
 # Require a password to view the dashboard (leave empty for public access)